 Featuring: Michelle Goldring, Lexie Spiranac, Sarah Grossman, Jeff Bauman, Chrystal Lee

 It's easy enough to look at a person and decide for them whether he or she is a child or an adult, but is it always so easy to tell with ourselves?
 What does it even mean to be a grown-up?
-First, it's a story about fuzzy, and perhaps undesirable transitions between childhood and adulthood.
+First, a story about the blurry, perhaps undesirable transitions between childhood and adulthood.

 Some growing pains happen when your bones get bigger.
-Some growing pains happen when your opponent kicks you as hard as she can in the body.
-Our next story is about growing up with the second kind.
+Some growing pains happen when your opponent kicks you as hard as she can.
+Our next story is about growing pains of the second kind.
 It's also about corruption, Tae Kwon Do, and yelps.

 Story 3: My Family Held a Meeting on My Ability to Think